All Episodes

 You've got to do your part.

-It wasn't on the record, so I don't feel at liberty to share it.
+It wasn't on the record, so I don't feel at liberty to share it, although I like to share everything with my audience.

-But it made me pretty confident that they understand ha the severity of this problem and they're dealing with it.
+But it made me pretty confident that they understand the severity of this problem and they're dealing with it.

 So hang in there.

-Glad to hear that other people are already addressing, you know, my concerns and I'm sure other people have the same concerns of their ability to be able to make it into vote, even though they're just in survival mode.
+And I'm sure other people have the same concerns of their ability to be able to make it into vote, even though they're just in survival mode.

 Where is our next bottle?

-You know, how how do you put your life back together when everything you've lost everything?
+How do you put your life back together when everything you've lost everything?

-Oh, they got to.
+Well, they got to.

-I get Linda's the singer.
+Linda's the singer.

-Can you do Roxanne like The song.
+Can you do Roxanne like the song?

 No, I'm not a dude.